The best stretch for your lower back will loosen up tight muscles, increase blood flow, and help with mobility, so you

 I had Orsy go through the stretch.

 The Cat and Dog Stretch loosens up those tight areas in the spine and works on mobility in the spine.

-Hold this position for about a second or two and then move in the opposite direction to the cat stretch.
+Hold the dog position for about a second or two and then move in the opposite direction to the cat stretch.
 Inhale into dog, exhale into cat.
 Go through 5 to 10 repetitions of the exercise.
 You will probably notice that you are able to go a little bit further as you loosen up your neck, mid back and pelvis.
 This is as an excellent lower back stretch.

 There you go, now it’s your turn!
 Please get the best stretch you can do for your lower back.
 Please give it a go before you exercise in order to loosen up that lower back.
-You can do it before working out.
-You can do it when you wake up.
-You can do it in the evening in order to loosen up that lower back.
+You can do it before working out, you can do it when you wake up, and you can do it in the evening in order to loosen up that lower back.